-Miike Campground in Kirishima-Kinkowan National Park is ideal for families with children, with a water plaza that has pools to splash in.
-Mori no Kuni Daisen Field Athletics is a family-friendly adventure park with campsites in Daisen-Oki National Park.
+Miike Camp Village in Kirishima-Kinkowan National Park is ideal for families with children, with a water plaza that has pools to splash in.
+Mori-no-Kuni Daisen Field Athletics is a family-friendly adventure park with campsites in Daisen-Oki National Park.
 Kids will love the park’s 50-plus kinds of play equipment.
-Shima Azurihama Campsite in Ise-Shima National Park is also a great destination for families, with several activity programs including guided group kayaking trips.
+Shima Autocamp Ground in Ise-Shima National Park is also a great destination for families, with several activity programs including guided group kayaking trips.

 Glamping, or "luxury camping," is a good option for those who prefer creature comforts while getting close to nature.
 In recent years, Japan’s glamping resorts have attracted visitors with their all-inclusive services and exclusive experiences.

-Visitors to Ise-Shima National Park can marvel at the splendor of the night sky on Strawberry Beach at Kabuku Resort, in a comfortable pre-pitched tent with a bed, refrigerator, and premium amenities.
-Other popular glamping locations include Hoshinoya-Fuji resort in Fuji-Hakone-Izu National Park and Field Suite Hakuba resort hotel in Chubusangaku National Park.
+Visitors to Ise-Shima National Park can marvel at the splendor of the night sky on Strawberry Beach at Kabuku Resort, in a comfortable pre-pitched tent with a bed, refrigerator and premium amenities.
+Other popular glamping locations include Hoshinoya-Fuji resort in Fuji-Hakone-Izu National Park and Kujirajima Island in Setonaikai National Park.

 Getting to the campgrounds

 Personal transportation can make a camping trip in Japan’s national parks smoother.
-Some campgrounds are located in remote areas with infrequent public transportation, though some are serviced by local buses.
+Some campgrounds are located in remote areas with infrequent public transport, though some are serviced by local buses.
 It is much easier to reach campgrounds in the national parks of Hokkaido and Tohoku, for example, if you have your own vehicle.
-Many of the national parks in the Kanto region, however, which are closer to Tokyo, have public access campgrounds.
-This is not to say you will need a car to go camping in far-off regions, but consider your options based on how much time you have and whether you have a vehicle or not.
+However, many of the national parks in the Kanto region, which are closer to Tokyo, have public access campgrounds.
+Consider your options based on how much time you have and whether you have access to a rental car.

 What to bring